The Sixth Annual Immunobiology Student Symposium

 Sara Cherry, Ph.D.

-Dr. Sara Cherry is a Professor of Microbiology, the Scientific Director of the High-throughput Screening Core, and the Director of Chemogenomic Discovery at the University of Pennsylvania.
-Dr. Cherry received her bachelor’s degree in chemistry from the University of California, Berkeley and her Ph.D. degree in biology from Massachusetts Institute of Technology.
+Dr. Sara Cherry is a Professor of Microbiology, the Scientific Director of the High-throughput Screening Core, and the Director of the Program for Chemogenomic Discovery at the University of Pennsylvania.
+Dr. Cherry received her bachelor’s in chemistry from the University of California, Berkeley and her Ph.D. in biology from Massachusetts Institute of Technology.
+She completed a postdoctoral fellowship in genetics at Harvard Medical School.
 Her lab applies genetic approaches and high-throughput screening to study the cellular machinery that regulates viral pathogenesis, including cellular factors hijacked by viral pathogens in order to evade the host immune system.
-By studying a number of arthropod-borne viruses, her lab has discovered a large number of novel factors which play important roles in host-virus interaction, revealing new therapeutic targets for worldwide emerging pathogens.
+By studying arthropod-borne viruses, her lab has discovered a large number of novel factors which play important roles in host-virus interactions, revealing new therapeutic targets for emerging pathogens worldwide

 Max Cooper, M.D.

-Dr. Max Cooper is a Professor of Pathology & Laboratory Medicine at Emory University, Georgia Research Alliance Eminent Scholar in Developmental Immunology and Member of the Emory Vaccine Center.
+Dr. Max Cooper is a Professor of Pathology & Laboratory Medicine at Emory University, the Georgia Research Alliance Eminent Scholar in Developmental Immunology and a Member of the Emory Vaccine Center.
 Dr. Cooper completed his undergraduate degree at the University of Mississippi, and received medical degrees at Ole Miss and Tulane University.
-Then he went on pursuing postdoctoral training in immunology at the University of California, San Francisco.
-He worked with Dr. Robert A. Good at the University of Minnesota from 1963 to reveal new insights in human immune system, and he conducted clinical study on cell differentiation abnormalities and immunodeficiency in UAB Medical School.
-His work has been focusing on phylogenetic origin of lymphocyte receptors and adaptive immunity, as well as the ontogenetic studies of the adaptive immune system.
-Dr. Cooper is a member of the American Academy of Arts and Science, the Institute of Medicine, and the National Academy of Science, and a past president of the Clinical Immunology Society, and of the American Institute of Immunologists.
-With his profound contribution in the field of immunology, he won the Sandoz Prize in Immunology, the Koch Prize in 2010, and was elected as a Foreign Member of the Royal Society.
+He went on to pursue postdoctoral training in immunology at the University of California, San Francisco.
+He worked with Dr. Robert A. Good at the University of Minnesota from 1963 to reveal new insights into the human immune system, and conducted clinical studies on cell differentiation abnormalities and immunodeficiencies at UAB Medical School.
+His work since has focused on the phylogenetic origin of lymphocyte receptors and adaptive immunity, as well as ontogenetic studies of the adaptive immune system.
+Dr. Cooper is a member of the American Academy of Arts and Sciences, the Institute of Medicine, and the National Academy of Science, and a past president of the Clinical Immunology Society and the American Institute of Immunologists.
+For his profound contributions in the field of immunology he has received the Sandoz Prize in Immunology, the Koch Prize, and was elected as a Foreign Member of the Royal Society.

-Dr. Farber received her undergraduate degree in Microbiology from the University of Michigan, and her Ph.D. in Biochemistry and Molecular Biology at the University of California.
-She started her postdoctoral training here at the Section of Immunobiology at Yale University with Kim Bottomly looking at CD4 T-cell activation and subsequently finished at the Pasteur Institute in Paris, France.
-She founded her lab at the University of Maryland, Baltimore and then moved to Columbia University in 2010 where she is now a distinguished Professor of Surgical Sciences and Microbiology and Immunology.
-Dr. Farber has continued to expand our knowledge of immunological memory, and currently investigates the formation and impact of tissue resident memory in mouse models of pulmonary infection.
-As a member of the NIH’s "Tissue compartmentalization of human lymphocytes" project, she has established a unique platform for obtaining human samples from which she has described the dynamics of the immune compartment in various tissues throughout the human lifespan.
+Dr. Donna Farber is a distinguished Professor of Surgical Sciences and Microbiology and Immunology at Columbia University.
+She received her undergraduate degree in Microbiology from the University of Michigan and her Ph.D. in Biochemistry and Molecular Biology at the University of California.
+She started her postdoctoral training at the Section of Immunobiology at Yale University with Kim Bottomly, looking at CD4 T-cell activation, and continued at the Pasteur Institute in Paris, France.
+She founded her lab at the University of Maryland, Baltimore and then moved to Columbia University in 2010.
+Dr. Farber has worked to expand our knowledge of immunological memory and currently investigates the formation and impact of tissue resident memory in mouse models of pulmonary infection.
+As a member of the NIH’s "Tissue compartmentalization of human lymphocytes" project, she has established a unique platform for obtaining human samples, and has described the dynamics of the immune compartment in various tissues throughout the human lifespan.

 Yong Jun Liu, M.D., Ph.D.

-Dr. Liu is the Head of Research, Global R&D at Sanofi.
-He was previously the Head of Research at MedImmune, LLC and also served as Director of the Baylor Institute for Immunology Research and Chair of the Department of Immunology at MD Anderson.
-Dr. Liu received his M.D. from Norman Bethune University School of Medicine in China and his Ph.D. from the University of Birmingham in the U.K. With 25 years of pharma and medical experience, Dr. Liu’s research has resulted in the development of key drug targets in allergy, oncology, and immunology.
-As one of the world’s most prolific researchers with over 94,000 citations (Google Scholar), he has been honored for his seminal contributions with the Dallas-Fort Worth Living Legend Faculty Achievement Award in Basic Research from MD Anderson, the Dana Foundation Award for Human Immunology Research, and the Sandler Award for Asthma Research, among many others.
+Dr. Yong-Jun Liu is the Global Head of Research, Senior Vice President R&D at Sanofi.
+He was previously the Head of Research at MedImmune, LLC and also served as Director of the Baylor Institute for Immunology Research and Chair of the Department of Immunology at MD Anderson Cancer Center.
+Dr. Liu received his M.D. from Norman Bethune University School of Medicine in China and his Ph.D. from the University of Birmingham in the U.K. With 25 years of pharmacology and medical experience, Dr. Liu’s research has resulted in the development of key drug targets in allergy, oncology, and immunology.
+He has been honored for his seminal contributions with the Dallas-Fort Worth Living Legend Faculty Achievement Award in Basic Research from MD Anderson Cancer Center, the Dana Foundation Award for Human Immunology Research, and the Sandler Award for Asthma Research, among many others.

 Dr. Kari Nadeau, MD, PhD

 Dr. Kari Nadeau is one of the nation’s foremost experts in adult and pediatric allergy and asthma.
 She is currently at Stanford University, where she is the director of the Sean N. Parker Center for Allergy and Asthma Research, Section Chief of Allergy and Asthma at the Stanford School of Medicine, and an endowed professor under the Naddisy Family Foundation.
-Dr. Nadeau received her bachelor’s degree in Biology at Haverford college, and subsequently enrolled in a dual MD and PhD program in Biochemistry and Immunology at Harvard medical school.
+Dr. Nadeau received her bachelor’s degree in Biology at Haverford College, and subsequently enrolled in a dual MD and PhD program in Biochemistry and Immunology at Harvard Medical School.
 There, she explored the biochemistry of heat shock proteins derived from Trypanosomes under Dr. Christopher Walsh.
-After completing her residency in pediatrics at Boston Children’s Hospital, she briefly worked in biopharma before completing her clinical fellowship studying allergic asthma with Dr. Alan Krensky at Stanford.
-She has since remained at Stanford University where she continues to conduct clinical and basic research in the environmental factors, immunological responses, and possible treatments for asthma and allergy.
-One of her many accomplishments was to be the first to successfully use a multi-allergen immunotherapeutic approach to desensitize patients with various allergies.
+After completing her residency in pediatrics at Boston Children’s Hospital, she briefly worked in the biopharmacology industry before completing her clinical fellowship studying allergic asthma with Dr. Alan Krensky at Stanford.
+She has since remained at Stanford University where she continues to conduct clinical and basic research on environmental factors, immunological responses, and possible treatments for asthma and allergy.
+There she was the first to successfully use a multi-allergen immunotherapeutic approach to desensitize patients with various allergies.